inkstak/factory_bot-awesome_linter/README.md

 * it shows backtraces when factories failed
 * it lints all factories and traits by default
 * it allows easy selection of factories
+* it reloads cached factories before each run

 ## Installation